drchrispinnock/bakingsetup/mondaynet/README.md

 .cleanup - if this exists cleanup all sources, rust and so on, and start
 	from scratch.
 This does not clean tezos-node or client dirs though.

+.reallycleanup - if this clean source tar balls and touch .cleanup

 .skipbuild - if this exists, do not attempt to get the tezos software

 .resetnode - if this exists, reset the node directory